-Further information and guidance, including process maps, can be found within the Code of practice for programme lifecycle processes.
+Further information and guidance, including process maps, can be found within the Code of Practice for Programme Lifecycle Processes (PDF).

-Please note: you may be aware that there are now commitments on employers to ensure that staff are eligible to work in the UK (Summary Guide for Employers on Preventing Illegal Working in the UK).
+Please note: you may be aware that there are now commitments on employers to ensure that staff are eligible to work in the UK (PDF).
 This requirement applies to external assessor appointments.

-All external assessor are required to provide a photocopy of their passport prior to the validation/enhancement event and should present their current original passport to the event coordinator the event, to allow recording of sight of the original passport.
+All external assessors are required to provide a photocopy of their passport prior to the validation/enhancement event and should present their current original passport to the event coordinator at the event, to allow recording of sight of the original passport.

 Below are the relevant word templates and guidance documents related to these processes.

 |Module descriptor template (DOCX)||Module descriptor guidance (DOCX)|